 Elderly employees and self-employed persons can reduce their working hours by switching to part-time work and claiming a partial old-age pension.
-The partial old-age pension system replaced Finland’s earlier part-time pension system at the beginning of 2017.
+The minimum age for retirement is 61.
+Those who were born after 1963 may retire later.
+The old-age pension is permanently cut by 0.4% for each pension month by the early retirement deduction that is part of the system.

 Employees who wish to take a partial old-age pension must agree on their semi-retirement with their employer.
 Employers are under no obligation to provide part-time work.